yazinsai/site/README.md

 ## TODO

-- [] Fix the Horizontal Scroll
+- [x] Fix the Horizontal Scroll
-- [] Implement the Register and Upload Endpoints
+- [x] Implement the Register and Upload Endpoints
+- [x] Add the pattern
+- [ ] Add the flat nav at the top of page